aaronriekenberg/aaronriekenberg.github.io/content/posts/I-like-go.md

 # Fast Runtime, Low Memory Usage

-Go is well optimized at runtime.
+Go is fast at runtime.

 Because it uses ahead of time (AOT) compilation there is no worry for just in time (JIT) compilation slowing things down, or requiring warmups which are common in the JVM world.